GabeScott/standard-works-vault/General Conference/1976 October - “Follow It!”.md

 # “Follow It!”

-*By Paul H. Dunn - Of the Seventy*
+By Elder Paul H. Dunn - *Of the First Council of the Seventy*

 *Given in the October session of the 1976 General Conference*